GCSE/IGCSE French: AQA, CIE, Edexcel, OCR

 My enthusiasm for language in all forms is infectious!
 Whether this be unlocking a Shakespeare text with a student or building the foundations of French and Spanish language from the ground up.
 I have a worrying obsession with grammar - not in a draconian way! - and my enthusiasm for and way of thinking about it, my students say, inspires them to knuckle down and learn it.
 They often become as excited by tenses and exceptions as I am, by the end.
 I have an equally worrying obsession with Shakespeare.
 In fact, it was said of my latest piece of writing (see below) that Shakespeare is 'the marrow of life itself' to me.
 I like to think I pass this on to my students, too!

-As I say, I truly enjoy passing on my knowledge of and my passion for my subjects - perhaps because I come from a family of teachers - grandparents, great-uncles and both parents.
-As I say, my Mum was Head of Languages and I therefore have a wealth of resources and techniques.
+As I say, I truly enjoy passing on my knowledge of and passion for my subjects - perhaps because I come from a family of teachers - grandparents, great-uncles and both parents.
+My Mum was Head of Languages and, my Dad, Head of Sciences, so I therefore have a wealth of resources and techniques.
 I am reliable, astute and professional - with the ability to relate to students easily.

 In addition to tailoring my lessons to the individual students, I have stayed abreast of the continual changes to the syllabus/curriculum through my work with AIM Conferences.
 I was responsible for organising conferences across the subjects and for pursuing the correct academics (or high profile specialists!).
 I would then liaise with them in order to ensure that our conferences were tailored to the specifications of each exam board.